TexteaInc/mercury/README.md

 ## Usage

-Mercury is powered by two SQLite databases:
+Mercury stores and loads data from two SQLite databases:

 1. `CORPUS_DB`: the corpus and annotations (if annotated)
 2. `USER_DB`: the ID and authentication info of annotators